Teller501/markdown-previewer/README.md

-# Getting Started with Create React App
+# Markdown Previewer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a learning experience to getting to know React.js.

+A simple Markdown editor that converts it to HTML and renders it in a preview.

 ## Available Scripts